-The program will provide reasonable accommodations for individuals qualifying under the Americans With Disabilities Act and other State and Federal laws and regulations.
-The service is dependent upon verifiable student needs.
-Examples of services provided or coordinated include note takers, scribes, print enlarger, reading for the visually impaired, provision of keys to elevators, personal counseling, speech therapy referral, proofreading and cooperation with vocational rehabilitation agencies.
-Students with documented special needs who intend to enroll in Alabama State University should contact the University Counseling Center at (334) 229-4382 or the Americans with Disabilities Act (ADA) coordinator at (334) 229-5127.
+The program will provide reasonable accommodations for individuals qualifying under the Americans with Disabilities Act and other State and Federal laws and regulations.
+The service is dependent upon verifiable student documentation provided by a professional source.
+Examples of services provided or coordinated include note takers, scribes, extended time, interpreter services and isolated testing.

-In the event a student with a disability finds that an academic program is located in an inaccessible facility, he or she should report it to the office of the dean of his or her college or academic unit.
-The dean will work with appropriate campus officials to determine reasonable accommodations.
+In the event a student with a disability finds that an academic program is located in an inaccessible facility, he or she should report it to the office of Disability Services.